mirror of

 ## Interactive Python shell in the virtual machine

-When developing tests or when something breaks, it’s useful to interactively tinker with the test or access a terminal for a machine.
+When developing tests or when something breaks, its useful to interactively tinker with the test or access a terminal for a machine.

 To interactively start a Python session with the testing framework: